fagan2888/cs_205_project/README.md

     return blackhole_ID, tracer_list
   ```
   The first loop gets the id of the blackhole with the greatest mass, while the second loop finds all the tracer ids corresponding to this blackhole.
 * The third job gets the first snapshot when the tracer falls into the blackhole.
-This is done by first creating a map from tracer id to snapshot number if the tracer maps to the blackhole of choice, and then in the reduce step, we return the smaller value.
+This is done by first creating a map from tracer id to snapshot number if the tracer maps to the blackhole of choice, and then in the reduce step, we return the smallest value for each key.
 * To last job fetches the masses, coordinates and size of the tracer particle, this is done similar to the first job.

-Since the last 3 jobs depend on the result of each other, we split our spark jobs into 2 scripts, one to run the first job and one to run the remaining jobs, this help us speed-up the running time of our Spark routine.
+Since the last 3 jobs depend on the results of each other, we split our spark jobs into 2 scripts, one to run the first job and one to run the remaining jobs, this help us speed-up the running time of our Spark routine.

 #### OpenMP
 We use native openMP to calculate the bin and smoothing information for 1 snapshot, and use `pymp` to parallelize the binning and smoothing for each snapshot.

 ### Tutorial for Code

-There are 2 phases in our project, the first phase involves collecting gas data from TNG dataset and the second phase for binning and smoothing, which uses OpenMP.
-Since our dataset is stored in S3, make sure you have an access key and secret key pair of an IAM user that have read access to s3.
+There are 2 phases in our application: the first phase collects gas data from the TNG dataset, the second phase performs binning and smoothing for these particles, and uses OpenMP.
+Since our dataset is stored in S3, you need to have an access key and secret key pair of an IAM user that have read access to s3.
 You can create a new user on AWS Management Console directly following the steps here [AWS User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).

 #### Tutorial for running Spark job
 There are 2 main scripts to collect the data:
 * `fetch_gas_mid_reso_aws.py`: collects information about gas particle, the fields of interest are coordinates, masses, and densities
 * `fetch_tracer_mid_reso_aws.py`: collects information about tracer particles.

 **These 2 files, by default, will attempt to read through the entire dataset of TNG, which is about 800GB and it will take a while to run**.
 In order to run the code on a smaller subset of data, in both files, find a line `snaps = range(0, 4380)`.
-This line controls the number of snapshots that we want to collect data.
+This line controls the number of snapshots from which we want to collect data.
 To analyze a smaller dataset, simply modify it to ```snaps = range(4375, 4380)```.
 There are 4380 snapshots in total, and `snaps` can be any interval in the range `[0, 4380]`.

-Furthermore, the 2 scripts default to save data to `s3://spark-namluu-output`, modify this line to save to the destination bucket of your choice. **These output files will be used for the binning and smoothing process.**
+These 2 scripts also save the data to `s3://spark-namluu-output` by default, modify this line in each file to save the output to the destination bucket of your choice. **These output files will be used for the binning and smoothing process.**

 The 2 scripts use 2 dependencies `h5py` and `s3fs`, so in order to run the scripts in emr, we have to install the modules on every node in the clusters.
-This can be done by creating a bootstrap script like this
+This can be done by creating a bootstrap script similar to this.

 ```bash
 #!/bin/bash